iliasmc/MusicPlayer/README.md

 # MusicPlayer
-A java program which serves as music player interface.
-Capable of playing, pausing, restarting a list of songs (of a .wav format) in a specific directory.
-Features include  changing the colour theme, changing volume of songs and changing the background.
+A java program which serves as a music player interface.
+Capable of: <br>

+>1.
+Playing, pausing, restarting a list of songs (of a .wav format) in a specific directory.
+>2.
+Changing the colour theme.
+>3.
+Changing volume of songs.
+>4.
+Changing the background.